Shalinit3/react-redux/README.md

 # Overview
-This project is about analyzing the student informations via means of charts in different dashboards
+This project is about using Redux in a React project that is fetching data from an api.

 # Technology Stack
  * [Semantic UI](https://semantic-ui.com/) CSS framework with user interface components.